Introducing the Mitsubishi Outlander PHEV

 - Go to https://www.zap-map.com/ or download the app.

-- Pick a charging point and plan your route.
-You should pick a charging point that you guess you will arrive to with around 15-20 miles range.
+- Pick a charging point.
 You should also make sure the charging point has the correct charging outlets (plugs).
 The Outlander uses either: Type 2 or Chademo charging leads.

 - You will notice that there are lots of chargers.
 There are also a lot of different charging companies and lots of different charging outlets.
 Choosing one may seem daunting at first.
 We recommend the following: